We’re on a mission and we want to do things differently!

 It always used to amaze us that people would pay thousands of dollars to companies or agents to volunteer or work in a different country.
 Often these companies would charge to “arrange” a volunteer stay or job whilst taking a huge chunk of the profit for themselves and to pay for their advertising whilst giving a very small percentage to the actual place in need.
 We feel we have made great strides in disrupting this industry.
 We know that given the right tools and with the power of the internet people are perfectly capable of arranging their own stay, conducting their own checks and organising their own insurance and transport, not only giving the flexibility they need but also making substantial savings to their travel budget.

 We believe that you get out of life what you are willing to put into it!

 One of the questions that understandably comes up from time to time is why do we charge a membership fee?
 Why can't we join for free?
 The answer is that we keep the membership fee to an absolute minimum.
-This fee enables us to contract reliable servers, pay our development team, and also enables us to have staff 24 hours a day 365 days a year available to answer emails and general queries as well as to give both workawayers and hosts advice on how to build an effective profile.
+This fee enables us to contract reliable servers, pay our development team, and also enables us to have staff around the clock 365 days a year available to answer emails and general queries as well as to give both workawayers and hosts advice on how to build an effective profile.
 We are not an automated digital service, there is a whole team ready to help you build profiles and give personalised travel advice.
 It also means that volunteers show commitment and the site does not fill up with empty profiles.